Eppo-exp/eppo-docs/docs/quick-starts/feature-flag-quickstart.md

 # Creating your first feature flag

-This 10 minute guide will walk through running your first feature flag with Eppo.
-In the example we'll imagine that we are testing a new checkout page.
+This 10 minute guide will walk through creating your first feature flag in Eppo.
+In the example, we'll imagine that we are adding a basic on/off switch for a new onboarding page.

 While Eppo feature flags can be used for feature gates, kill switches, and targeted rollouts, this guide will focus on using Eppo flags for running randomized experiments.